 Erik Sjögren, Assoc.
 Prof., Ph.D.

-Principal Consultant & PBPK/PBBM Platform Scientific Lead
+Principal Director, PBPK & PBBM Scientific Lead

 Bio

-- Joined Pharmetheus in 2017, actively working in client projects, serving as PBPK/PBBM Platform Scientific Lead
+• Joined Pharmetheus in 2017, actively working in client projects, serving as PBPK & PBBM Platform Scientific Lead

 Pharmetheus affiliated publications

-Assessing Drug–Drug Interaction and Food Effect for BCS Class 2 Compound BI 730357 (Retinoic Acid-Related Orphan Receptor Gamma Antagonist, Bevurogant) Using a Physiology-Based Pharmacokinetics Modeling (PBPK) Approach with Semi-Mechanistic AbsorptionCurrent State and New Horizons in Applications of Physiologically Based Biopharmaceutics Modeling (PBBM): A Workshop ReportModel-informed drug development of flucytosine sustained release formulation in the treatment of cryptococcal meningitis: A case study using PBPK modelingPhysiologically based pharmacokinetic modelling to support the development of a sustained-release formulation for the treatment of cryptococcal meningoencephalitis: An MIDD case studyA quantitative systems pharmacology framework of immunogenicity to propose mitigation strategies after subcutaneous administrationOptimizing Formulations for Treatment of Cryptococcal Meningoencephalitis in Sub-Saharan HIV Patients: Insights from PBPK ModelingPBPK modeling of recombinant factor IX Fc fusion protein (rFIXFc) and rFIX to characterize the binding to type 4 collagen in the extravascular spaceBioavailability of a novel sustained-release pellet formulation of 5-flucytosine in healthy-fed participants for use in patients with cryptococcal meningitisSkin pharmacokinetics of miltefosine in the treatment of post-kala-azar dermal leishmaniasis in South AsiaPhysiologically based pharmacokinetic modelling to support design of microarray patches delivering antiretroviral drugs to HIV positive children.Absorption, Bioavailability, and Immunogenicity after Subcutaneous Administration: Evaluation of a Subcutaneous Platform within the Open Systems Pharmacology framework
+Prediction of Monoclonal Antibodies Pharmacokinetics in Human: Identification of a Reference Neonatal Fc Receptor (FcRn) Binding Affinity Using Physiologically Based Pharmacokinetic (PBPK) ModelingThe evolving role of in vitro – in vivo correlation in Model-Informed Drug Development: A multi-stakeholder perspectivePhysiologically-based pharmacokinetic modeling to support submission of brigimadlin (BI 907828) in dedifferentiated liposarcomaHarnessing Open-Source Solutions: Insights From the First Open Systems Pharmacology (OSP) Community ConferenceAssessing Drug–Drug Interaction and Food Effect for BCS Class 2 Compound BI 730357 (Retinoic Acid-Related Orphan Receptor Gamma Antagonist, Bevurogant) Using a Physiology-Based Pharmacokinetics Modeling (PBPK) Approach with Semi-Mechanistic AbsorptionCurrent State and New Horizons in Applications of Physiologically Based Biopharmaceutics Modeling (PBBM): A Workshop ReportModel-informed drug development of a sustained release formulation of flucytosine in the treatment of cryptococcal meningitis: a case study using physiologically based pharmacokinetic modelingPhysiologically based pharmacokinetic modelling to support the development of a sustained-release formulation for the treatment of cryptococcal meningoencephalitis: An MIDD case studyA quantitative systems pharmacology framework of immunogenicity to propose mitigation strategies after subcutaneous administrationOptimizing Formulations for Treatment of Cryptococcal Meningoencephalitis in Sub-Saharan HIV Patients: Insights from PBPK ModelingPBPK modeling of recombinant factor IX Fc fusion protein (rFIXFc) and rFIX to characterize the binding to type 4 collagen in the extravascular space